-The City of Durango Intermodal Transit Center opened in August 2009.
+The City of Durango Transit Center is located at 250 W. 8th Street in downtown Durango.
 The 8,000 sq. ft., $4 million building is the largest of its kind in the Southwest.
-The Transit Center is the home to Durango Transit, the City of Durango Parking Department, and the Multi Modal Department and acts as a regional hub for public transportation, including Durango Transit, Ignacio Road Runner, and Durango Mountain Resort.
+The Transit Center acts as a regional hub for public transportation, including Durango Transit, Road Runner Transit, Bustang, and Purgatory Resort.

-The Car Park West parking lot adjacent to the Transit Center on the 700 block of Camino del Rio hosts 131 parking spaces.
-Parking is free on holidays and weekends and M-F between the night hours of 5 pm and 7 am; a monthly permit is required Monday-Friday between 7 am and 5 pm for most spaces with some daytime metered spaces available.
+The parking lot located at the Transit Center hosts 131 parking spaces.
+Parking is free M-F after 5 pm and before 7 am, and on holidays and weekends; a permit is required Monday-Friday between 7 am and 5 pm for most spaces with some daytime metered spaces available.

 There are six electric vehicle (EV) charging stations located on the east side of this lot.
-The hourly rate for charging is $1.80 payable via prepaid Charge Point card (available at Transit Center parking office), credit card, and Charge Point smartphone app.
+The hourly rate for charging is $1.80 payable via prepaid Charge Point card (available at Transit Center ), credit card, and Charge Point smartphone app.